chax-at/transactional-prisma-testing/README.md

     // Seed your database / Create source database state that will be used in each test case (if needed)
     // ...
     prismaTestingHelper = new PrismaTestingHelper(originalPrismaService);
     // Save prismaService.
-All calls to this prismaService will be routed to the currently active transaction prismaService = prismaTestingHelper.getProxyClient();
+All calls to this prismaService will be routed to the currently active transaction. prismaService = prismaTestingHelper.getProxyClient();
   }